Community Commitments Environment Free of Discrimination, Harassment, and Sexual Assault

 Westmont’s Unlawful Sexual Misconduct Policies and Procedures and the Bias, Harassment and Discrimination Policies and Procedures cover allegations of discrimination on the basis of gender and other protected categories.

 The college’s Title IX Coordinator is Vice President Edee Schulze.
 She may be contacted at email@example.com, 805.565.6028, or Kerrwood Hall 209.

 Training Resources.
 The Title IX Coordinator regularly trains supervisors, report recipients and Title IX Officers on their responsibilities by virtue of the law and of college policies.
 In addition:

 - Students are strongly encouraged to complete an online training program on Substance Abuse & Sexual Assault Prevention for Students.

 - Faculty and staff are strongly encouraged to access online training materials provided by United Educators.
 These include:

 Reporting Concerns and Complaints.
-In the event of an emergency, all faculty, staff, students, and visitors should call 911, and then call the Public Safety Department.
-The Public Safety Department can be reached from any campus phone by dialing ext.
+In the event of an emergency, all faculty, staff, students, and visitors should call 911, and then call the Campus Safety Department.
+The Campus Safety Department can be reached from any campus phone by dialing ext.
 6222 or (805) 565-6222 from an off-campus phone.